What is Plantar Fasciitis?

 X-rays of your foot may be taken, or you may have a bone scan to confirm a suspected heel spur or a stress fracture of the heel bone.

 Reducing symptoms is your podiatrist’s first goal.
-Then he or she works to correct the cause of your problem.
+Then he works to correct the cause of your problem.
 If your pain is due to poor foot mechanics, custom-made shoe inserts (orthoses) may help.

 To relieve mild symptoms, try aspirin, ibuprofen, or other medications as directed.
 Rubbing ice on the affected area may also help.
 To reduce severe pain and swelling, your podiatrist may prescribe pills or injections.
 Physical therapy, such as ultrasound or stretching exercises, may also be recommended.
 Laser treatment can also be used to eliminate pain and inflammation.
 To reduce symptoms cause by poor foot mechanics, your foot may be taped.
 This supports the arch and temporarily controls moment.
 Night splints may also help by stretching the fascia.